david-c0rtes/ADS_Project/README.md

 Notification Preference: yes or no

-History: A 7-day record of whether the habit was completed (yes or no).
+History: record of whether the habit was completed (yes or no).

 ### Example Data Format in user_data: